 Please note that this process cannot be used to change the name on a birth certificate.

 4. A Deed Poll can be “enrolled” at the Royal Courts of Justice for an additional fee.
 However, this does not affect the validity of the Deed Poll and is not normally required.

 5. A final caveat is that while a person is free to choose any new name, that change will not be legally recognised if the purpose is to defraud or avoid liabilities.
 So a person cannot escape their debt by changing their name.

-If you are interested in the process for changing a child’s name, please see our earlier blog on the subject.Get Expert Advice You can call us on 01908 904064 or email: firstname.lastname@example.org for confidential family law advice or to arrange a meeting at our office in central Milton Keynes.
-Copyright 2013-2018 Rainscourt Law LLP.
+If you are interested in the process for changing a child’s name, please see our earlier blog on the subject.Get Expert Advice You can contact us for confidential family law advice.
+We offer free, no obligation, telephone consultations for qualifying individuals.
+If you would like to book an initial phone consultation at no cost, please contact us today.
+Copyright 2013-2022 Rainscourt Law LLP.
 All rights reserved.